RAWI DV/SA Helpline 1(833) 688-HEAL or 1(833) 688-4325

 • Sexual Violence – More than 1 in 3 Native American women (39.8%) experienced violence in the last year.
 14.4% experience sexual violence.
 11.6% experienced stalking.

-• Sex Trafficking – The Garden of Truth (2009) study on trafficking of Native Women is the only study that exists.
+• Sex Trafficking – The Garden of Truth (2009) study on the trafficking of Native Women is the only study that exists.
 It reports, 39% were trafficked before the age of 18; 37% were used by more than 500 men; 84% physically assaulted while being “used.”
 This is underestimated and anecdotal evidence suggests a disproportionate rate

 Factors Underlying Pathways